hyperhq/docs.hypercontainer.io/reference/rmi.md

 Remove one or more images

-(This command is only available for Mac version)
+(This command is only available for on Mac OS X version)

 ```
 Usage: